 (a) all or any of the consideration to be received by the local government under the transaction is by way of an increase in the value of the land due to improvements that are to be made without cost to the local government; and

-(b) although the total value referred to in the definition of “major land transaction” in that section is more, or is worth more, than the amount prescribed for the purposes of that definition, it would not be if the consideration were reduced by the amount of the increase in value mentioned in paragraph (a).
+(b) although the total value referred to in the definition of major land transaction in that section is more, or is worth more, than the amount prescribed for the purposes of that definition, it would not be if the consideration were reduced by the amount of the increase in value mentioned in paragraph (a).

 [Regulation 8 amended in Gazette 29 Aug 1997 p.
 4867-8.]

-9. Major trading undertakings and exempt trading undertakings — s.
-3.59
+9. Amount prescribed for major trading undertakings; exempt trading undertakings prescribed (Act s.
+3.59)

 (1) The amount prescribed for the purposes of the definition of major trading undertaking in section 3.59(1) of the Act is —